guisantagui/brain_clock/scripts/dataset_parsing/README.md

 The outputs of this script are be written in `./results/parsed/ageAnno/`, and consist in several plots of the pre-processing steps, seurat objects for each sample and for the integrated objects, plots of the annotation process and the two files that will be used in downstream analyses, which are:
 - `ageanno_brain_pb_counts.csv`: the pseudo-bulk counts of each cell type per sample.
 - `ageanno_brain_pb_metdat.csv`: the parsed metadata matching pseudo-bulk rows.

+## 7. Parsing perturbation data
+### 7.1 Parsing the compilation of perturbations
+Here, the datasets we compiled from several sources, which are indicated in the Supplementary Table 5 of our manuscript.
+### 7.2 Parsing LINCS L1000 data